 The lens is the transparent structure within the eye that focuses light on the retina, the area where vision occurs.
 It is a flattened sphere held in place by tiny ligaments around its circumference.

-There are two main conditions affecting the lens: cataract formation and lens luxation.
-Cataract formation is discussed in a separate handout.
+There are two main conditions that affect the lens: cataract formation and lens luxation (see handout "Cataracts in Dogs" for information on cataract formation).

 What causes lens luxation?

-In some dogs, particularly the terrier breeds, the support ligaments of the lens weaken or break causing the lens to dislocate from its normal position.
-It can fall backwards into the eye known as a posterior luxation, where it rarely causes discomfort, or it can fall forwards into the eye, called an anterior luxation, where it blocks the drainage of fluid from the eye resulting in glaucoma or increased intra-ocular pressure (IOP).
-This is extremely painful and can cause permanent blindness.
+In some dogs, particularly the terrier breeds, the support ligaments of the lens weaken or break, causing the lens to dislocate from its normal position.
+It can fall backwards into the eye (known as a posterior luxation) where it rarely causes discomfort.
+It can also fall forwards into the eye, called an anterior luxation, where it blocks the drainage of fluid from the eye resulting in glaucoma or increased intraocular pressure (IOP).
+This condition is extremely painful and can cause permanent blindness.
 Lens luxation is often secondary to other conditions such as uveitis, glaucoma, cataract, cancer of the eye, or trauma.
 In some cases, the cause is not determined (idiopathic).

 Weakness of the lens ligaments is known to be hereditary in terrier breeds, Australian cattle dogs, Chinese cresteds, Chinese Shar Peis, German shepherd dogs, and border collies.
 If you have one of these breeds of dog, it is important to watch for any signs of discomfort or change in appearance of the eye and call your veterinarian immediately if you see any changes.

-What is the treatment for an anterior lens luxation?
+What is the treatment for anterior lens luxation?

 Surgical removal of an anteriorly displaced lens is the only effective treatment.
 Until surgery can be done, it is important to control pain as well as any glaucoma signs.
 This surgery is usually performed by a board-certified veterinary ophthalmologist.

 What does surgery for anterior lens luxation involve?

-Your dog may be hospitalized for a few days after surgery for careful monitoring, treatment and rest.
-Once home, it is vital that your pet is kept as quiet as possible and not allowed to jump or to run up and down stairs.
+Your dog may be hospitalized for a few days after surgery for careful monitoring, treatment, and rest.
+Once home, it is vital that your pet is kept as quiet as possible and not allowed to jump or run up and down stairs.
 Short leash walks are the only exercise your pet can have for the first few weeks.
 All postoperative medication should be given as directed.

-It is important to follow these directions carefully to ensure proper healing and reduce risk of complication.
-If you have any problems at all it is important that you call your veterinarian or the referral surgeon without delay.
+It is important to follow these directions carefully to ensure proper healing and reduce the risk of complications.
+If you have any problems at all, it is important that you call your veterinarian or the referral surgeon without delay.

 How will my pet's vision be after the surgery?

 The aim of the surgery is to alleviate pain and restore vision as much as possible.
-If the lens has been dislocated for any length of time the chance of restoring vision is reduced.
+If the lens has been dislocated for any length of time, the chance of restoring vision is reduced.
 With prompt treatment, most cases have reasonably good vision postoperatively, although it will never be perfect.